dov/dov-fast-binary-morphology/README.md

 # dov-fast-binary-morphology

-This repository cantains a description and a reference implementation of fast binary mathematical morphology on the CPU in C.
+This repository contains a description and a reference implementation of fast binary mathematical morphology on the CPU in C.

 # Paper